Reservoir Transformers: Related Work

 Beyond transformers, random features have been extensively explored.
 Examples of this include FreezeOut \citep{Brock:2017freezeout}, deep reservoir computing networks \citep{Scardapane:2017randomness,Gallicchio:2017echo}, as well as applications in domains as varied as text classification~\citep{Conneau:2017infersent,Zhang:2018language,Wieting:2019notraining} or music classification \citep{Pons2019randomly}.
-It is well known that randomly initialized networks can display impressive performance on their own~\citep{Ulyanov:2018deepimageprior,Rosenfeld:2019intriguing,Ramanujan:2020cvpr}, which underlies, for example, the recently popularized lottery ticket hypothesis \citep{Frankle:2018lottery,Zhou:2019deconstructing}.
-We know that learning deep overparameterized networks appears to help in general \citep{Li:2018overparameterized,Du2019gradient}.
-Our method represents an easy and cheap way to add both depth and parameters to transformer networks.
+It is well known that randomly initialized networks can display impressive performance on their own~\citep{Ulyanov:2018deepimageprior,Rosenfeld:2019intriguing,Ramanujan:2020cvpr,voita2020information}, which underlies, for example, the recently popularized lottery ticket hypothesis \citep{Frankle:2018lottery,Zhou:2019deconstructing}.
+We know that learning deep overparameterized networks appears to help in general~\citep{Li:2018overparameterized,Du2019gradient}.
+Our method constitutes a way to add both depth and parameters to transformer networks without much computational cost.